-Unemployment Extension Federal Guidelines in Nebraska
+Learn About Requesting an Unemployment Benefits Extension in Nebraska

 During times when the jobless rate remains high, the United States Congress can vote to extend unemployment benefits for an additional period of time.
 Unemployment benefits extension programs are available through both the state and federal governments during periods of high unemployment, providing a higher level of economic security to those who are out of work.

 The weekly benefit amount of extended benefits is the same as the amount the recipient receives for regular unemployment insurance coverage.
-It should also be noted that recipients claiming benefits for unemployment will be required to look for work and accept job offers which were previously below his or her wage standard, or even outside of the scope of work the applicant was previously seeking.
+It should also be noted that recipients claiming benefits for unemployment will be required to look for work and accept job offers that were previously below his or her wage standard or even outside of the scope of work the applicant was previously seeking.

 It is critical to note that you cannot apply for extended benefits under regular circumstances.
 An unemployment benefits extension can only be applied to applicants when NE is experiencing very high rates of unemployment.
-It is only during these times that the state/federal government will activate these extended benefit programs, and they will actually mail out notifications to the eligible candidates who will receive extended benefits.
+It is only during these times that the state/federal government will activate these extended benefits programs, and they will actually mail out notifications to the eligible candidates who will receive extended benefits.